 Adaptive Management is an approach to managing interventions which tackle complex issues.
 It is growing in popularity in international development.
-Read up on what it involves in “Adaptive Management: What It Means for CSOs”
+Read up on what it involves in “Adaptive Management: What It Means for CSOs”.

 Value for Money: What it Means for NGOs (2013) and Managing and Assessing Value for Money: Lessons for NGOs are key resources for getting to grips with issues of economy, efficiency, effectiveness and equity.
 Access these and more on our Value for Money hub.

-Training and Peer Learning
+Training and peer learning

-Bond provides a range of training courses on MEL and Effectiveness issues, and hosts working groups for Bond member staff (login required) on a number of relevant themes for ongoing peer learning, exchange and networking.
+Complementing these tools and services, Bond provides a range of training courses on MEL and Effectiveness issues, and hosts working groups for Bond member staff (login required) on a number of relevant themes for ongoing peer learning, exchange and networking.
 These include the Monitoring, Evaluation and Learning Group, Adaptive Development Group, Futures and Innovation Group, Beneficiary Feedback Group and Value for Money group.